mrwatson-de/fmAutoMate/README.md

 Turn HotKeys off

   - Right Click on a script step
-  - Choose fmAutoMate > HotKeys On
+  - Choose fmAutoMate > HotKeys Off

 or